 Diana Zuckerman, Ph.D. and Anna E. Mazzucco, Ph.D.

-The U.S. Preventative Services Task Force, an expert group that reviews the latest research findings, recommends that mammography screening for most women start at age 50 rather than 40, and that the frequency be every two years (instead of annually) through the age of 74.
+In recent years, there has been a growing concern that annual mammograms starting at age 40 may do more harm than good for many women.
+That is why the U.S. Preventative Services Task Force, an expert group that reviews the latest research findings, recommends that mammography screening for most women start at age 50 rather than 40, and that the frequency be every two years (instead of annually) through the age of 74.

 So what is best for you?

 Women who are carriers of the BRCA genetic mutation were previously recommended to begin yearly mammograms between ages 25-30, since this mutation puts them at much higher risk of getting breast cancer.
 Newer studies have found that starting yearly mammograms before age 35 has no benefit and may instead be harmful.
-Women end up with higher exposure to radiation for mammograms over their lifetime, which increases their chance of getting radiation-induced breast cancer that they may not have gotten otherwise.1
+Women end up with higher exposure to radiation for mammograms over their lifetime, which increases their chance of getting radiation-induced breast cancer that they may not have gotten otherwise.2

 Breast MRIs are more expensive than mammograms, costing an average of $2,000 (compared to about $100 for a mammogram).
 The Task Force says there isn’t enough information to recommend for or against MRIs.
 For that reason, insurance may not cover the cost.
 If you want insurance to pay for an MRI, you probably need your doctor to recommend it because of your high risk.
 Women with dense breasts are at higher risk, especially women with mothers or sisters who had breast cancer at a young age.
 It is logical that they could potentially benefit from regular breast MRIs, but research is lacking to draw conclusions.